How to calculate your required minimum distributions (RMDs).

 |401(k) (Husband–Age 72)||$300,000||25.6||$11,718.75|

-As you might imagine, this can become an administrative nightmare, which explains why so many retirees consolidate their retirement plans before age 70.
+This can become an administrative nightmare, which explains why so many retirees consolidate their retirement plans before age 70.

 While the IRS requires you to take your RMDs by the end of the calendar year, how you do it is completely up to you.
 Most plan administrators give you the option of monthly, quarterly, or annual withdrawals.
 IRA and 403(b) owners have the option of withdrawing their total RMD amount from one or more plans; however, 401(k) and 457(b) participants must withdraw their RMDs from each plan separately.